saxvi/missing-2730-final/README.md

 We have the first-person POV plugins installed in Unity.
 We have playlists of potential music (Haven), although we have not checked if they are free-to-use yet.
 We have access to audio files to create a more interactive experience.
-Already have footsteps added into the first person POV plugin.
+* Already have footsteps added into the first person POV plugin.
-We have access to basic audio software (Audacity).
+We have access to audio software (Audacity).

 ### What We Need:
 **Blender components:** we will need to make more environmental items to fill in the now-3D space.